KNOWING WHAT TO EXPECT

 - true acceptance

-The process assumes that you have wrestled with the issue of whether or not to come out to your parents and that your decision is affirmative.
+The process assumes that you have wrestled with the idea of whether or not to come out to your parents and that your decision is affirmative.
 The approach and suggestions offered in the following are based on the assumption that you suspect one or both of your parents will be understanding, if not supportive, given adequate time.

 This pamphlet may not be helpful if you have serious reservations about their ability to cope and you suspect they could sever their relationship with you.